EthanQY/EthanQY.github.io/hobbies.md

   <img src="/images/mercedes-amg.png" style="width: 32%; height: auto;">
 </div>

-Qianyi is a petrol-head and an enthusiastic Formula One fan.
+Qianyi is a petrolhead and an enthusiastic Formula One fan.

 - Favourite racing driver: Sir Lewis Hamilton MBE #44
   - 7xWDC in Formula One (2008, 2014, 2015, 2017, 2018, 2019, 2020)